adamstephensen/MCW-Integration/case-study.md

 * The number of point-to-point integrations has grown substantially over time, increasing the administrative overhead exponentially.
 All of which differ in spec and API contract.
 * When a point of integration is updated, this is an atomic change with no ability to rollback
 * When an event happens in Dynamics, there is no automated way to check this
+* Messaging to/from payroll into the cloud have a variable size limit; from kilobytes to multiple megabytes for things like PDF exchange
 * Most payroll functionality migrating to d365, however some legacy endpoints and data will remain on-prem
 * Business has appetite for innovation and redesign of current architecture